ankit7540/IntensityCalbr/PythonModule/determine_C2/rotationalRaman_H2_HD_D2/README.md

 **This module is for:**

- - Scheme for the **pure rotational Raman intensities from H<sub>2</sub>, HD and D<sub>2</sub>.** This includes functions for computing the true intensities for a given temperature.
+ - Scheme for the **pure rotational Raman intensities from H<sub>2</sub>, HD and D<sub>2</sub>.
+These bands cover the spectral region from -1040 to 1245 cm<sup>-1</sup> (typical, at room temperature).** Measurements and corresponding analysis over extended region is also possible.
+This module includes functions for computing the true intensities for a given temperature.
 If temperature is not needed as a fit variable then computation of spectra at some fixed temperature is also possible.

 # Usage
 User supplied band area data arranged as 2D arrays.
 These should contain the band positions and experimental band intensities.
 Theoretical intensities will be computed within the iteration if temperature will be included as a fit parameter.
 See sample data in `example` directory.